Have you ever had those straw-brown patches in your lawn and wondered what did I do wrong or, why is my grass dying?

 Typical symptoms include irregular straw-colored patches that appear very quickly.
 Severely infected grass blades are killed from the tip down to the crown, causing the grass to appear dead.
 But although the grass appears completely dead from a distance, closer inspection shows the leaf blades are only dead about one-third down the length of the blade.
 Leaves show straw-colored tip dieback, an abrupt margin between dead and healthy tissue, and a reddish-brown border at the base of the dead section.

 What causes it?

-Ascochyta is a stress-induced infection is favored by low fertility, poor turf management and/or weather conditions that weaken turfgrass plants.
-Damage can appear any time of year but is most common during late spring and early summer when weather conditions shift from cold and wet, to hot and dry.
+Ascochyta is a stress-induced infection is favored by low fertility, poor turf management and weather conditions that weaken turfgrass plants.
+Damage can appear any time of year but is most common during late spring and early summer when weather conditions shift from cold and wet, too hot and dry.

 Additional tips for good turf management practices to aid your lawn recovery include the following.